cloudfleet/blog/content/tools-to-take-back-control-over-your-data.md

 Mailpile creates a powerful index of all your emails to make them easily searchable.
 It also makes it very easy to send and receive encrypted emails.

-You can run Mailpile on you own machine, but if you want to the easiest start, just wait for your CloudFleet Blimp. **CloudFleet will use Mailpile as its email client.**
+You can run Mailpile on you own machine, but if you want an even easier start, just wait for your CloudFleet Blimp. **CloudFleet will use Mailpile as its email client.**